Codepact/codepact-privacy/privacy.md

 - regulatory bodies, upon a lawful request for the information; and
 - courts of law, upon a lawful court order.

-## 8. Disclosing information outside Australia
+## 8. Disclosing information internationally

-Provider may disclose personal information to organisations outside of Australia such as:
+Provider is an Australian company.
+Provider processes perosnal information in Australia and in the United Kingdom, but may disclose personal information to organisations outside of these countries such as:

 -  cloud storage providers located in the United States; and
--  service providers in the United Kingdom and Germany.
+-  service providers in Germany.

-By using the Service, Individuals consent to the disclosure of their Personal Information to overseas recipients.

-Provider will make a good faith effort to ensure that overseas recipients deal with Personal Information in a way that is consistent with the principles of the Privacy Act, but Individuals will not have the same rights in relation to overseas recipients who handle their information as they would with Australian recipients.
+Provider will make a good faith effort to ensure that international recipients deal with Personal Information in a way that is consistent with the Australian Privacy Principles, but:
+- Individuals will not have the same rights in relation to recipients outside Australia as they would with Australian recipients; and
+- Personal Information of Individuals in the EU may not have same safeguards outside the EU as it would within the EU.

+By registering for the Service, Individuals consent to the disclosure of their Personal Information to international recipients in accordance with this privacy policy.

 ## 9. Privacy contact